aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 | ----------- | ------------ | ------------ |
 | Amazon API Gateway | 1,000,000 REST API calls per month  | $ 3.50month |
 | Amazon Cognito | 1,000 active users per month without advanced security feature | $ 0.00 |

-### High-level Workflow

-1) an end user speaks (or types) a phrase in a spoken language of choice
-2) that spoken phrase is transcribed directly
-3) the transcribed phrase is translated via GenAI into English, which is then simplified across multiple iterations using carefully-crafted Bedrock prompts
-4) an Avatar in Unreal Engine animates ASL gestures ("signs") corresponding to the simplified transcription

 ## Prerequisites (required)